Dynamical Formation of Charged Wormholes: Introduction

 Traditional wormhole solutions often assume some exotic matter which violates NEC at the classical level, while usual classical matter obeys it.
 One way to create traversable wormhole structure without assuming such exotic matter was introduced by Maldacena, Milekhin, and Popov~\cite{Maldacena:2018gjk}.
 They used a quantum mechanical force called Casimir effect as a source of negative energy.
 This effect appears when the wave function is confined to a finite space.
 To utilize it, they assumed the system consists of Einstein gravity, U(1) gauge field (magnetic field), and massless Dirac fermion coupled to gauge field in the usual way.
 Then they considered the setup of a traversable wormhole with two mouths placed apart in the asymptotically flat spacetime, just as Wheeler's picture~\cite{Wheeler:1955zz}.
 A magnetic field flows through the tunnel and outsides the mouths, which forms a loop pathway.
 The massless Dirac fermion under this background gauge fields gives a series of Landau levels, whose lowest level has zero energy.
 These states lead to two-dimensional chiral fermions in time and radial directions, trapped in the loop of magnetic field which has finite length.
 If one prepares somewhat strong magnetic fields, then the chiral fermions indicate a sufficiently large negative energy as a result of two-dimensional Casimir effect.

 Motivated by this discussion, we will study a traversable wormhole under the following setup.
 We assume that the system consists of Einstein gravity, U(1) gauge field, and bidirectional (ingoing and outgoing) negative energy null dust to support the wormhole structure.
-We introduced negative energy null dust as a model for describing the Casimir energy here; the energy-momentum tensor of two-dimensional Casimir energy has the form $T^{\mu \nu} \sim \mathrm{diag} (\epsilon, \epsilon, 0, 0) \quad (\mu, \nu = \{t, r, \theta, \varphi\})$ with negative $\epsilon$~\cite{Birrell:1982ix, Milton:1999ge} \footnote{Of course this is very sketchy analysis.
+Here negative energy null dust is expected to play a similar role to Casimir energy as a source of wormhole structure near the throat: the energy-momentum tensor of two-dimensional Casimir energy has the form $T^{\mu \nu} \sim \mathrm{diag} (\epsilon, \epsilon, 0, 0) \quad (\mu, \nu = \{t, r, \theta, \varphi\})$ with negative $\epsilon$~\cite{Birrell:1982ix, Milton:1999ge} \footnote{Of course this is very sketchy analysis.
 The concrete form of stress tensor depends on the metric. } , which can be reproduced by bidirectional null dust: $T^{\mu \nu} = \epsilon (v^\mu v^\nu + u^\mu u^\nu)$, where $v^\mu$ and $u^\mu$ is bidirectional null vectors.
+Traversable wormhole supported by this negative energy dust was discussed in Ref.~\cite{Hayward:2002pm}.
+We will extend their work by including electromagnetic field.

 Another main topic of this paper is to discuss the dynamical construction of the above wormhole geometry, starting from a black hole solution.
 This question is motivated by the idea that traversable wormholes supported by negative energy might arise from more familiar initial data, such as a Reissner–Nordström black hole.
-Understanding such a process can help clarify the connection between black hole physics and semiclassical wormhole solutions.
+Understanding such a process can help to clarify the connection between black hole physics and semiclassical wormhole solutions.

 Several works have studied dynamical wormhole formation~\cite{Koyama:2004uh, Hayward:2009yw, Maeda:2008bh}.
 Especially, Hayward showed that static wormholes can be supported by negative energy null dust~\cite{Hayward:2002pm}, and later, Koyama and Hayward constructed wormholes dynamically from Schwarzschild black holes using negative energy null shell and continuous null dust~\cite{Koyama:2004uh}.
 These works showed that violations of the energy condition can lead to traversable wormholes forming from black hole spacetimes.